opencog/opencog/opencog/nlp/aiml/README.md

 into the AtomSpace, and the application of the imported rules to the current speech (text-processing) context.

-Map AIML expressions to equivalent atomspace graphs, in such a way that the OpenCog pattern matcher can perform all of the same funcitions that AIML currently performs.
+The goal of the import step is to map AIML expressions to equivalent atomspace graphs, in such a way that the OpenCog pattern matcher can perform most or all of the same functions that most AIML interpretors perform.
+The goal is NOT to re-invent an AIML interpreter in OpenCog!

 # Lightning reivew of AIML
 Some example sentences.